matteocavo/streaming-metadata-analytics/dashboard/README.md

 ## Dataset Design

-Synthetic dataset engineered to simulate realistic streaming behavior patterns.
+The dataset is synthetically generated to simulate realistic streaming engagement patterns.

+This controlled design allows the modeling of behavioral dynamics (completion, rewatch, concentration) without noise from incomplete real-world data.
 Attributes include:

 - Genre